Office of Special Education and Rehabilitative Service, National Institute on Disability and Rehabilitation Research (NIDRR), Department of Education.

 6. Requirements for Registering for Grants.gov and Submitting Your Application:

-To register with Grants.gov, you do not have to provide a Data Universal Numbering System Number, a Taxpayer Identification Number, or your Social Security Number (SSN).
-You also do not have to complete a Central Contractor Registry or System for Award Management registration in order to access Grants.gov or submit your application.
+To register for Grants.gov you do not have to provide a Data Universal Numbering System Number (DUNS), a Taxpayer Identification Number (TIN) or your Social Security Number.
+You also do not have to complete a CCR registration in order to access Grants.gov or submit your application.

-However, your SSN is required to complete your application for a research fellowship.
+However, your Social Security Number is required to complete your application for a Research Fellowship.

 7. Other Submission Requirements: Applications for grants under this program must be submitted electronically unless you qualify for an exception to this requirement in accordance with the instructions in this section.